This week read Luke 3&4

 - John the Baptist — John’s message that will “make straight the way of the Lord” is challenging (Hellfire?).
 And very startling, because the ax is NOT at the root of their oppressors (Romans).
 Instead the ax is for them.
-And their fruit is not a return the temple’s sacrificial system or the law.
-Instead it could be summed up by sharing or as Jesus would say, “love your neighbor”.
+And their fruit is not a return to the temple’s sacrificial system or the law.
+Instead it could be summed up by sharing, or as Jesus would say, “love your neighbor”.

 - First Servant — Simon’s mother in law “waits on” Jesus (4:39).
 But the word is literally serve (διηκόνει diakonei — where we get the title deacon).
 She is the first person to serve Jesus in Luke’s gospel.